api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 To know which encoding to use, you can check the length of the `dataFeedDetails`.
-For single beacon, the length is always `64` bytes, because both `address` and `bytes32` are encoding using 32 bytes.
+For single beacon, the length is always `64` bytes, because both `address` and `bytes32` are encoded using 32 bytes.
 For beacon set, the length depends on the number of beacons encoded.

 #### Example